Home > Personal development > Personal effectiveness > Concentration at the heart of managerial success

 Individual consequences...

-First of all, it’s time wasted to the detriment of all the other tasks on your calendar or to-do list.
-Your brain no longer has the capacity to manage everything at once and stay on track.
+First of all, it's time wasted on all the other tasks in your diary or to-do list.
+Your brain no longer has the capacity to manage everything at once and stay on course.
 Repeated interruptions can therefore lead to mental overload.

-In addition, having to stop in the evening can be experienced as difficult, when there is so much left to do.
-This adds a feeling of frustration at the end of the day.
-Or evenanguish, knowing that the next day you have to start the day with the unfinished list from the day before and that other activities will be added to it.
+What's more, having to stop in the evening can be difficult, when there's still so much to do.
+It adds a sense of frustration at the end of the day.
+EvenanguishThe next day, you have to start with the previous day's unfinished list and add other activities.

-When the feeling of having “your head underwater” is present, it is possible to lose meaning in what you are doing.
-There demotivation can then appear.
+When you feel like your "head is under water", it's possible to lose meaning in what you're doing.
+Visit demotivation can then appear.

-When you are a manager, there are also collective consequences.
-For example : forgetting to keep a course for your team, with clear and shared objectives, or neglect the feedback.
+When you're a manager, there are also collective consequences.
+For example: forget to keep your team on coursewith clear and shared objectives, or neglect the feedback.

-All this put together promotes burn-out.
-It is a vicious circle that must be identified as quickly as possible to reverse the trend and create a virtuous circle.
+All this, put together, promotes burn-out.
+It's a vicious circle that needs to be identified as soon as possible to reverse the trend and start a virtuous circle.

-I was able to identify 6 steps that help get rid of interruptions.
-What is important is to first understand the why of a behavior.
-Then, it’s determining how to respond differently to a deep need.
-For example, that of staying connected.
+I've identified 6 steps to get rid of interruptions.
+The important thing is first to understand why a behaviour occurs.
+Then it's a matter of determining how to respond differently to a deep-seated need.
+For example, the need to stay connected.

 1/ List sources of distraction